FidoID – The Trusted Pet Microchip Registry

 There is a link on the login page that will reveal a form for you to request login assistance by email.

-Pet owners who have received a Microchipping Certificate should use the details on the certificate to log in.
+Pet keepers who have received a Microchipping Certificate should use the details on the certificate to log in.

 PIN recovery is available on the login page for registered pet keepers who may have deleted the original welcome email that was sent upon successful registration.